 Samantha Boucher, Instructor

-Sam grew up in Northern Wisconsin and fell in love with the woods at a young age.
-At 18, she moved to Maine to attend the University of Maine, Augusta and acquired her Nursing Degree.
-While in Maine she fell in love with the ocean and first began exploring nutrition and herbalism as alternatives and complements to western medicine.
-She moved to Montana in 2013, and has been loving every second here.
-She spent some time WWOOFing at the Nine Mile Schoolhouse and currently she is working in Home Health as a nurse.
-In her spare time, she is learning as much as she can about wildcrafting, fly fishing, essential oils, gardening, ultralight backpacking, cooking,and, of course, wilderness medicine.
+I moved to Maine to attend the University of Maine, Augusta for my Nursing Degree.
+While in Maine I fell in love with the ocean and first began exploring nutrition and herbalism as alternatives and complements to western medicine.
+Currently I am working in Home Health as a nurse.

 Jay Corti, Instructor

-Born and raised in Montana Jay grew up skiing, biking and hunting.
-After 10 years of competitive mogul skiing, he now coaches athletes year round.
-Now attending Montana State University to finish a Bachelors in Exercise Science with plans to go to Paramedic School after graduation.
-I still love to be outdoors any excuse I can get.
+Born and raised in Montana, I grew up skiing, biking and hunting.
+After 10 years of competitive mogul skiing, I now coach athletes year round.
+I attended Montana State University to finish a Bachelors in Exercise Science with plans to go to Paramedic School after graduation.
 Aerie provides me a great opportunity to travel and teach in the great outdoors.